 Featured here is a YouTube posting of a rare recording from QUO's only album titled, "Introducing QUO".
 Here is the band's outstanding version of the Otis Redding classic, "Hard To Handle."

 Having departed a hastened lifestye in the record business for over four decades, I wanted to do something different.
-That's when I became a urban dropout and moved 60 miles outside of Seattle into a rural setting.
+That's when I became a urban dropout and moved 65 miles Northwest of Seattle into a rural setting.
 Upon relocation, I reinvented myself and experienced a pleasant transformation.
-Nowadays, I consult media endeavors.
 Often I get asked about my background in the music business.
 For those inquiries please visit my Web Site posted in links section.
 I enjoy living in The Great Pacific Northwest.
 You have mountains, ocean, fields and valleys.
 My residence is located hillside on an island overlooking snow-cap mountains and the ocean.
 Hobbies include motorcycling on country roads and relaxing at sunset with camera in hand.
 I'm still a music-bum and a relentless basketball nut.
-Recently I archived all my photographs and music for reference.
-After boxing them away for years, I finally paid my back tab to Storage-Plus.
-After blowing off the dust of my treasure chests, I found some interesting memorabilia.
+Sometimes back I archived all my photographs and music for reference.
+After boxing them away for years, I finally retrieved them for curiosity.
+After blowing off the dust of my treasure chests, I found some very interesting memorabilia.
 In 2005 we launched this blog while using my own photos & original stories.
-While building on that success, we have a new book out "The Rock Trenches."
+While building on that success, we now have a new book out titled "The Rock Trenches."